Home Sun, Moon & Space Eclipses Seychelles Victoria Sep 18, 2024

 You are using an outdated browser, to view the animation please update or switch to a modern browser.
 Alternatively you can view the old animation by clicking here.

-The animation shows what the eclipse approximately looks like in Victoria.
+The animation shows what the eclipse approximately looked like in Victoria.
 Stages and times of the eclipse are outlined below.
-All times are local time (SCT) for Victoria.
+All times were local time (SCT) for Victoria.

 TimePhaseEventDirectionAltitude